Aithusa712/MagazineClient/README.md

 Inside the workspace directory, I have 2 csv files:

-- `loadData.csv`: is the default data I used, which is also the hard coded data inside the program this shouldn't be used for saving.
-It is exists only to be a backup and testing.
+- `loadData.ser`: is the default data I used, which is also the hard coded data inside the program this shouldn't be used for saving.
+It is exists only to be a backup and for testing.
-- `testSaveData.csv`: is the actual test data to be used for loading and saving current or existing sessions.
+- `testSaveData.ser`: is the actual test data to be used for loading and saving current or existing sessions.

 # Installation and running